Teri11/Quotes-app/README.md

 # Quotes
-A website about a pizza restaurant that stands out to be the best with tasty meals<br>on 06/02/2022.
+A website about an application where users can create quotes and have those quotes voted on whether they are terrible or are inspirational. <br>on 06/02/2022.
 <br><strong>By Kubai Augustine Mweteri</strong>

 ## Description